sannidhi27/cse15l-lab-reports/lab3.md

 3. `find . -name "letter*.filetype"`
 (Source: ChatGPT)
 This searches for all of the files of a specific filetype such as .txt that start with a given letter.
-> Example 1:
+* Example 1:
 Here I am searching for all of the files starting with an a that are .txt files.
 This is a common starting letter.
+This is useful to narrow down the search for files of the .txt type starting with an a.
-> Command Line:
+Command Line:
 ```
 sannidhikrovvidi@Sannidhis-MacBook-Pro technical % find . -name "a*.txt"
 ```
-> Output:
+Output:
 ```
 ./government/Env_Prot_Agen/atx1-6.txt
 ./government/Gen_Account_Office/ai00134.txt